bloomtom/HttpProgress/README.md

 	/// </summary>
 	int BytesPerSecond { get; }
 	/// <summary>
-	/// The total number of bytes transfered so far.
+	/// The total number of bytes transferred so far.
 	/// </summary>
-	long BytesTransfered { get; }
+	long BytesTransferred { get; }
 	/// <summary>
 	/// The total number of bytes expected to be copied.
 	/// </summary>